+This business function describes how users shall be able to search and add multiple trade marks at once in the Recordal dossier.

 BSP032: Manage Goods and Services in the Recordal

 This process aims to describe how the user is able add classes and terms in a Recordal application dossier.
 The system shall display, a pop up window which will provide the opportunity to the user to add goods and services to the Recordal application.
 The button in order to add the classes shall be available in “edit mode”.